ana-radchuk/JavaBasicPrograms/README.md

 PalindromeCheckRec > code to check if a string is a palindrome by using recursion;

 StringReverseRec > code to print string in reverse order by using recursion;

+	#numberPrograms:
+ArmstrongCheck > code to check Armstrong number;

+ArmstrongRange > code to print Armstrong numbers between a given range;

+Bitwise > code to swap two numbers using bitwise operator;

+EvenNums > code to check if numbers are even;

+FirstPrimeNums > code to print first (n=100) prime numbers;

+GCD > code to calculate Greatest Common Divisor or Highest Common Factor;

+IntegerIntoDigitsBreak > code to break integer into digits;

+LargestNums > code to print the largest number;

+LCM > code to print the Least Common Multiple;

+NaturalNumsSum > code to calculate sum of the natural numbers;

+PerfectSquareCheck > code to check if a number is a perfect square;

+PositiveNegativeCheck > code to check if number is positive or negative;

+PrimeNumCheck > code to check if number is a prime number;

+PrimeNumsAlternate > code to display alternate prime numbers;

+PrimeNumsFrom1ToN > code to dispay prime numbers of a give range;

+RandomNumGenerator > code to generate random numbers;

+SmallestNums > code to print the smallest number;

+SquareRoot > code to find square without using square() method;